ableyjoe/draft-jabley-dnsop-ordered-answer-section/draft-jabley-dnsop-ordered-answer-section.md

 Following the software release, Cloudflare became aware of significant numbers of deployed DNS client implementations that were suffering from failure.
-In particular, the getanswer_r() function invoked by the getaddrinfo() function in glibc was found to fail to function, and some deployed ethernet switches were observed to reboot when trying to resolve the names of configured NTP servers {{Cisco2026}}.
+In particular, the getanswer_r() function invoked by the getaddrinfo() function in glibc was found to rely on the previous order, and some deployed ethernet switches were observed to reboot when trying to resolve the names of configured NTP servers {{Cisco2026}}.